-The February 2014 Issue of the Allen County HamNews newsletter is now available for download using the link below.
+The July 2014 Issue of the Allen County HamNews newsletter is now available for download using the link below.
 This and previous issues are also available for download by clicking the "Files" link in the main menu and then clicking "Newsletters."

-|February 2014 issue of the Allen County HamNews|
+|July 2014 issue of the Allen County HamNews|

-The February 2014 issue of the Allen County HamNews in PDF format.
+The July 2014 issue of the Allen County HamNews in PDF format.

 The Fort Wayne Journal Gazette provided print and video coverage of the Fort Wayne Radio Club's 2014 ARRL Field Day operation.